 The digital sphere is formed by the connection to the network of zillions of very different entities, from the tiniest sensors to the largest data centers, from individual smartphones to large intermediation platforms connecting billions of users.
-This complex system interacts with various socio-economic systems.
-Its metabolism relies on positive and negative feedback loops favors or impedes the collection, exchanges and use of data.
+This complex system interacts with various socio-economic dynamics, creating a metabolism where positive and negative feedback loops favors or impedes the collection, exchanges and use of data.

 The Frontiers of Representation

 The Atlas of Data produces new knowledge and collects existing ones.
+Everything we produce is available in the public domain.
 Therefore, it is particularly suited for the development of pedagogical outcomes and curricula.
-We conduct workshops, where participants can be students, scientists, designers, artists, or anyone interested in exploring, studying and learning about data ecosystems locally or globally.

 The Atlas of Data is a non-profit initiative.